-Friedemann Paul Erhardt was a German American pioneering early television chef.
+Friedman Paul Erhardt (November 5, 1943 – October 26, 2007) was a German American pioneering early television chef.
 He was known as "Chef Tell" to his 40 million Baby Boomer fans.
 He is widely regarded as one of the first chefs to enjoy widespread popularity on American television.
 Former Philadelphia Inquirer food writer, Elaine Tait, wrote, "Chef Tell is America's pioneer TV showman chef whose food always tastes good."
-Erhardt's thick German accent reportedly made him the inspiration for the Swedish Chef, a well known Muppet character on The Muppet Show, although this is denied by Brian Henson. ...more on Wikipedia
+Erhardt's thick German accent reportedly made him the inspiration for the Swedish Chef, a well known Muppet character on The Muppet Show, although Brian Henson denies this. ...more on Wikipedia

 Birthplace: Stuttgart, Germany